KhronosGroup/SYCL-CTS/README.rst

       --list                list all tests in a test binary -j JUNIT, --junit JUNIT
-                            specify output path for a junit xml file -p PLATFORM, --platform PLATFORM
+                            specify output path for a junit xml file -d DEVICE, --device DEVICE
-                            The platform to run on (where PLATFORM can be host, intel, amd)
-      -d DEVICE, --device DEVICE
                             The device to run on (where DEVICE can be host, opencl_cpu, opencl_gpu, opencl_accelerator)